 - Improved my photography and really focused on the detail in the lead image to help draw the user in (an immeasurably important element of this game).

 - Researched and added what I determined to be the best meta keywords possible, ensuring a minimum of 13 per listing.

 - Increased the length of my product titles, ensuring the primary focus phrase resided toward the front.

-- Honed in my product descriptions, including my primary keyword phrase could be found ‘above the fold.’
+- Honed in my product descriptions, including making sure my primary keyword phrase could be found “above the fold.”

 - Created unique title variations of similar product listings to prevent duplicate title issues.

-Take a look at what happened to my pageviews after my March changes:
+Take a look at what happened to my pageviews after making these changes in March: